schmettow/New_Stats/docs/Linear_mixed-effects_models.md

-### Design-o-metrix
+### Design-o-metrix {#designometrix}

+Psychometrics, as it was introduced above, deals with comparing human individuals.
+In Design Research, this may be of interest, but the real stake is to *compare designs*.
+As we will see in this section, psychometric concepts can well be extended to *designometric problems*.
+However, there is one twist, which has up til now been overlooked in most of Design Research: in  designometric  studies the target population is designs, not humans.
+In a typical psychometric study, measurements are an encounter of humans with items, with the ultimate goal of measuring humans.
+A designometric measurement is the encounter of three popluations, humans, items and, ultimately,  designs.
+Classic psychometric tools use a 2-dimensional matrix as input and cannot deal with a third dimension.
+Multi-level models have no such limits.
+All we have to do, is crossing in another non-human population \ref(non-human-populations).

-Leaving the field of psychometrics, we revisit the Uncanny Valley data set [#polynomials].
-The experiment used eight items from the Eeriness scale [#MacDorman] to  ask the judgment of participants on 82 stimuli showing robot faces.
+We revisit the Uncanny Valley data set \@ref(prm).
+The experiment used eight items from the Eeriness scale [%MacDorman] to  ask the judgment of participants on 82 stimuli showing robot faces.
 In one of our experiments (RK_1), participants simply rated all robots face in three separate session.
+Here are a few example observations:

 ```r